 - You own the vehicle outright

-- After you’ve purchased the vehicle, you can sell it privately or to a dealer and any profit is yours to keep
+- After you’ve purchased the vehicle, you can sell it privately or to a dealer and any profit is yours

 - There’s no mileage restriction or end of term charges

 Downsides to buying

 - Any post-warranty repair bills will be yours to cover

 - Likely to not have up to date tech and safety features

 - Hire Purchase repayments are typically higher than leasing